Suitable for all ages

 The train ride is popular especially with younger kids but it’s a good idea to check the departure times (every half hour) so that you can factor this into your trip and not miss it if it’s very busy.
 Train rides are an added extra on all tickets.

 TOP TIP: If it’s raining when you plan to visit, option 3 which includes the butterfly/insects/crocdiles and farmyard animals but not the dinosaurs, might be the best option.
 If it’s wet, gumboots are a good idea for the farmyard area.
-ALSO clever marketing means that you kids will be fully aware of the areas that you might not be prepared to pay to go into, so it’s worth talking to your child(ren) about what you will and won’t be visiting before you enter (the dinosaurs can be heard roaring from all outdoor areas for instance!)
+ALSO clever marketing means that your kids will be fully aware of the areas that you might not be prepared to pay to go into, so it’s worth talking to your child(ren) about what you will and won’t be visiting before you enter (the dinosaurs can be heard roaring from all outdoor areas for instance!)

-Related tagsAuckland, Auckland City, Outside, Rainy-day
+Related tagsAuckland, Auckland Airport, Outside, Rainy-day

 Tel: 0800 132 101